openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onBlock

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

 This filter triggers on every new block produced on the blockchain.
 Unlike [`onBlockNumber`](#onblocknumber) which waits for a specific block number to be reached and then triggers once, `onBlock` continuously monitors the blockchain and triggers for every single block that gets produced.
 It provides comprehensive block header data in the callback, making it perfect for real-time blockchain monitoring and applications that need to process every block.
-The filter requires no input parameters and is available in both live and past data modes.
+The filter requires no input parameters.
 When processing past data, it will trigger for each block in the specified range, allowing you to replay blockchain history.

 ``` ts